teddi-sigsci-zz/GoAlpineLinuxSigSciAgent/README.md

 The start.sh is a simple script for doing some customizations.
 I use it to start the SigSci agent process.

 **contrib**
 Contains software that are dependacies for building this container.
-This version contians the SigSci Agent 3.10 (dated 7/11/18)
+This version contians the SigSci Agent 3.10 (dated 7/11/18).
+You will need to unzip the contrib folder before building the docker image.

 **Dockerfile**